LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Tom/Alfread (Tom).md

 [[Seram Dos]]: The great grandson of the wizard Rolbam, Seram worked as a spy under the leadership of the [[Young Duchess Roderika]] of Llawyr un Mawr.
 Seram helped preserve Roderika's social appearance and worked as her master of knowledge.

-[[Malkath Tribus]]: The eldest of the bunch, Malkath was one of the founding warlocks of the conclave - a long extinct group that operated in secrecy.
-Their sole goal being to dominate the seni isles and establish a totalitarian regime.
+[[Malkath Tribus]]: Malkath was one of the founding warlocks of the conclave - a group of warlocks that operate from the s

-[[Stronvan Quatre]]: A paladin that until recently worked in the servitude of the [[Ymerodrol Empire]], this man was solely responsible for the sacking and burning of Farrow Rise in an attempt to claim more land for the empire.
-Was betrayed and slain by another servant of the empire as he was becoming too uncontrollable (murderous psycho)
+[[Stronvan Quatre]]: A paladin that works in the servitude of the [[Ymerodrol Empire]], this man was solely responsible for the sacking and burning of Farrow Rise in an attempt to claim more land fo